amadeus/Engine.js/README.md

 ## js/Item.js

 This file was provided purely for example.
-It exhibits a classic Vector API for moving around on the canvas.
+It exhibits classic Vector math for moving around on the canvas.
 Note the required `.update` and `.draw` methods on the prototype.
 Also notice how it utilizes the `scale` argument in draw to accommodate for retina displays.